NUSTemple/orange3-snowflake/README.md

-Orange3 Example Add-on
+Orange3 Snowflake Add-on
 ======================

-This is an example add-on for [Orange3](http://orange.biolab.si).
-Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+This is an snowflake add-on for [Orange3](http://orange.biolab.si).

 Installation
 ------------